 Here are a few basic rules for harvesting elderberries:

 - Only the flowers and ripe (black) berries are edible.
 The twigs, leaves, stems and unripe berries are POISONOUS.

 - Most (not all) varieties of elderberry produce fruit that is edible when cooked.
-So, I recommend always cooking elderberries before eating, just to be certain.
+So, I recommend always cooking elderberries before eating them, just to be certain.

-- After harvesting, the berries need to be washed and taken off the stems.
+- The berries need to be taken off the stems.
 The internet suggests freezing the berries to get them to fall off the stems, which I have tried several times without success.
 Instead, I leave the fruit on the tree, and gently the berries.
 The ripe ones fall off easily.

 Antiviral elderberry sauce

 Typically, I turn my elderberries into a delicious sauce, which is perfect for serving with ice cream or waffles.
 However, I always keep a few jars on hand to use as an antiviral treatment.

 The basic recipe below is a simple and sugar-free blend of tart elderberries and sweeter fruits.